Skip to content

 A solid EBITDA today doesn’t protect against an unfavourable long-term trend.
 The buyer looks at the industry’s trajectory as much as the company’s.

 What you can do about it: identify a sub-segment that’s growing and pivot toward it.
-A business in a tough industry but well positioned in a strong niche can still command a good multiple.
+A business in a tough industry, but well positioned in a stronger niche, can still command a good multiple.

 Stay informed on M&A trends in Quebec — our quarterly newsletter.